Julius Axelrod Award

 Dr. Wong has published over 150 papers and book chapters.
 He was selected as a recipient of the American Chemical Society Award for Team Innovation in 1997 and the Ondetti & Cushman Award for Scientific Innovation from Bristol-Myers Squibb in 2011.
 He has been a longstanding member of ASPET and is an elected Fellow of the American Heart Association.

-Dr. Wong will be presented the Robert R. Ruffolo Career Achievement Award in Pharmacology on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
-The ASPET Business Meeting/Awards Ceremony will take place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.
+Dr. Wong was presented the Robert R. Ruffolo Career Achievement Award in Pharmacology on Saturday, April 20 at the Business Meeting/Awards Ceremony of the Annual Meeting of the American Society for Pharmacology and Experimental Therapeutics/Experimental Biology (EB) 2013 Meeting in Boston, MA.
+The ASPET Business Meeting/Awards Ceremony took place at the Boston Convention Center, Room 107AB from 6:00 – 7:30 p.m. immediately followed by the Opening Reception.

 William L. Dewey, Ph.D.